mathigon/textbooks/euclidean-geometry/content.md

 – not just in the specific examples he happened to try.

 An argument that logically explains, beyond and doubt, why something must be true, is called a __proof__.
-During the following chapters we will build up a number of geometric techniques, that will allow us to prove _Thales’ theorem_.
+During the following chapters, you will learn a number of geometric techniques, that will allow us to prove _Thales’ theorem_.

 ---